Goldy1940/RecursionProblems/README.md

 Feel free to contribute additional problems or optimized solutions by submitting a pull request.

-Contributions
+Contributions:

 Contributions to this repository are welcomed!
 If you have additional recursion problems or optimized solutions to share, please feel free to submit a pull request following the contribution guidelines.

 Credits
-This repository is maintained by [Your Name].
-Special thanks to [Acknowledgements, if any].
+This repository is maintained by [me].

 Feel free to customize the README further to suit your specific needs and preferences.